Alfonso Arau: Life and career

-Arau has made many appearances as a character actor in American and TV series and plays.
+Arau has made many appearances as a character actor in American TV series and plays.
 In the 1972 episode of Gunsmoke titled "Hidalgo", Arau portrayed the bandit "Mando" who shoots and wounds marshal Matt Dillon.

 In 1973, Arau acted in and directed Calzónzin Inspector ("Cazonci" or "Caltzontzin" was the term used in the Purépecha culture, to name their emperors), a movie based on a character from the Mexican comic Los Supermachos of Rius, a cartoonist, who co-wrote the screenplay.
 The movie, which is influenced by Nikolai Gogol's The Government Inspector, centers around two Mexicans who are mistaken for government inspectors from Mexico City by the corrupt mayor of a small town.
 It is a humorous political critique, aimed squarely at the then ruling party Partido Revolucionario Institucional (PRI) and its paramilitary caciques, at a time when freedom of speech in politics was highly restricted.
 There are at least two versions of the movie, with one having some scenes deleted by State censors, the most notable of which depicts the killing of a renegade farmer by a police officer, who shoots the farmer in the back.

 In December 2004, the Santa Fe Film Festival honored Alfonso Arau for his work in cinema.

 In 2010 he directed the Italian-language film, The Trick in the Sheet.

-In January 2011, he starred in Chad, Matt & Rob's "The Treasure Hunt: An Interactive Adventure."
+In January 2011, he starred in Chad, Matt & Rob's The Treasure Hunt: An Interactive Adventure.

-In February 2017, it was alleged by Debra Messing that Arau belittled her for her appearance and body in her first film "A Walk in the Clouds".
+In February 2017, it was alleged by Debra Messing that Arau belittled her for her appearance and body in her first film A Walk in the Clouds.
 Arau later denied the allegation.
+Messing reinforced these claims during an episode of the PBS documentary Finding Your Roots which aired in February 2025.